-I found these darling Valentine Cones on the Martha Steward website while surfing Google for something else.
-When I saw these, I said, “I can make that!”…so I did.
-Very easy and you can make it too!!
+I found these darling Valentine cones on the Martha Stewart website while surfing for something else.
+When I saw these, I said, “I can make that!”, So I did.
+Very easy and you can make it too.
 These candy cones will make any teacher happy.
 They can also be filled with gifts other than candy.

 DIY Valentine’s Day Candy Cones

 - decorative cardstock (I used two-sided paper, but you don’t have to)

 - bone folder or scorer (anything that will help you make a soft fold)

 - gift tag (save scraps for your tags)

 - hole punch

 - writing pen and a stamp if you have one

 How to make candy cones: or treat holders

 - First, go here to print out the cone pattern. (you may have to search for them if so, it’s called Carnation Cones)